Permafrost/Tundra/README.md

     * `$string` is the input string with all occurrences of the given [regular expression pattern] replaced with `$replacement`.

+* #### tundra.string:slice

+  Returns a new string which is a subset of the characters in the given string.

+  * Inputs:
+    * `$string` is the string to be sliced.
+    * `$index` is an optional zero-based index from which to take the slice.
+Supports forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).
+If not specified, defaults to 0.
+    * `$length` is the number of characters to include in the slice.
+If not specified, all remaining characters after `$index` will be returned.

+  * Outputs:
+    * `$string` is the desired subset or slice of the given string.

 * #### tundra.string:split

   Splits the given string around matches of the given [regular expression pattern].